ruccho/FangAutoTile/README.md

  - **Frame Mode**: described in [🎞️ Animation / Random](#️-animation--random) section below.
  - **Animation**: described in [🎞️ Animation / Random](#️-animation--random) section below.
  - **Collision**
-   - `None`: the tile will have no physics shape.
+   - `None`: the tile will have no collider.
-   - `Sprite`: the tile will have a physics shape generated from the sprite automatically.
+   - `Sprite`: the tile will have a collider created from the sprite's physics shape.
-   - `Grid`: the tile will have a physics shape that fills its tile rect.
+   - `Grid`: the tile will have a collider that fills its tile rect.
  - **Is Slope**:  described in [⛰️ Slopes (experimental)](#️-slopes-experimental) section below.
  - **Connectable Tiles**: You can specify other Fang Auto Tiles that this tile should consider connected to.